 There’s no question that greater overall strength can improve running efficiency, but weight training does have its downside: There’s a risk of injury from developing tighter, less flexible muscles and too much lifting can result in added weight which no marathoner wants.

-Nevertheless, in numerous controlled studies, weight training which has been added to runners’ training programs has been shown to have a beneficial effect.
+Nevertheless, in numerous controlled studies, weight training and natural supplements for controlling your body weight that you can find in https://thehealthmania.com/Resurge+Review+, which has been added to runners’ training programs has been shown to have a beneficial effect.
 In several studies, runners who were test subjects and completed the study (several always get injured), improved their 10-K times by about 30-50 seconds.
 That’s not enough to make you into a world-class runner, but nonetheless it’s a quantifiable improvement.

 In an exhaustive study done 20 years ago at the University of New Hampshire, 12 women runners were divided up into two groups for 10 weeks of training.
 The “lifting” group continued to run as before, but added a lifting regimen of 14 exercises (upper body, abdominal muscles and legs) three times a week.
 The other women just ran.